 According to the Bureau of Labor Statistics, photographers typically have a high school diploma or equivalent.
 However, as with many creative careers, your portfolio may speak louder than your education.

 The beauty of being a freelance writer is that both your job and your life can be adventurous.
 You can choose to write about bold topics by becoming an outdoor sports enthusiast or a travel blogger, for example, or you can design your work schedule so that you have plenty of time to travel and live the type of life you dream about.
 You can do both, too, and be surrounded by fun and adventure all the time.

 You don’t need a particular background to be a freelance writer, though having a business background can help with the administrative side of things.
 Also, some clients will want to see a degree in a writing-related field, like English or journalism.

-Finding the career that’s perfectly adventurous for you depends on how you define “adventure.”
+Finding a career that’s perfect for an adventure seeker depends on how you define “adventure.”
 It can be internal or external, peaceful or wild, and time-consuming or time-freeing.